Learnosity/learnosity-sdk-python/README.md

 [(Back to top)](#table-of-contents)

 ### **Server-side code**
-We start by including some LearnositySDK helpers - they'll make it easy to generate and sign the config options, and unique user and session IDs.
+We start by including some LearnositySDK helpers - they'll make it easy to generate and sign the config options, and generate unique user and session IDs.

 ``` python
 from learnosity_sdk.request import Init # Learnosity helper.